shaik1002/biggitlabbomb/doc/development/internal_analytics/metrics/metrics_dictionary.md

 - `subscription`: Data related to licensing.
 - `standard`: Standard set of identifiers that are included when collecting data.

+An aggregate metric is a metric that is the sum of two or more child metrics.
+Service Ping uses the data category of the aggregate metric to determine whether or not the data is included in the reported Service Ping payload.

 ### Example YAML metric definition

 The linked [`uuid`](https://gitlab.com/gitlab-org/gitlab/-/blob/master/config/metrics/license/uuid.yml)